Erlemar/Erlemar.github.io/README.md

 The dataset has a lot of features and many missing values.
 This gives interesting possibilities for feature transformation and data visualization.

 ### Loan Prediction
-[Loan Prediction](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Loan_Prediction.ipynb) is a hackathon competition on Analyticsvidhya.
+[Loan Prediction](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Loan_Prediction.ipynb) is a knowledge and learning hackathon on Analyticsvidhya.
 Dream Housing Finance company deals in home loans.
 Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
 Based on customer's information we predict whether they should receive a loan or not.
 General description and data are available on [Analyticsvidhya](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/).

-Many people started practicing in machine learning with this competition, so did I. This is a binary classification problem: based on information about Titanic passengers we predict whether they survived or not.
-General description and data are available on [Kaggle](https://www.kaggle.com/c/titanic).
-Titanic dataset provides interesting opportunities for feature engineering.

 ### Caterpillar Tube Pricing
 [Caterpillar Tube Pricing](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Caterpillar.ipynb) is a competition on Kaggle.
 This is a regression problem: based on information about tube assemblies we predict their prices.
 General description and data are available on [Kaggle](https://www.kaggle.com/c/caterpillar-tube-pricing).